Sales Advisor 8h - temporary contract

 Additional Information

-This is a temporary position for 6 months, with a high probability of extending the contract, offering 8 hours per week with start in November or by agreement.
+This is a temporary position for 3 months offering 8 hours per week with start in December or by agreement.

-This position is based in Malmö and you should be able to work during store opening hours.
+This position is based in Linköping and you should be able to work during store opening hours.
 Basic language skills in Swedish or English is needed.

 Due to data policies, we only accept applications (CV and cover letter) through the career page.